 Back to the story.
 Thanks to treachery from Wonder Man, the Wasp is kidnapped by the Masters of Evil.
 Not knowing Simon’s role in her capture, the Avengers take him with them as they storm Baron Zemo’s HQ to free her.
 Once there, Wonder Man reveals he is really working for the Baron and turns on the Avengers.

-In a magnificent battle, the combined might of the Baron, Enchantress, Executioner and Wonder Man very nearly kills the Avengers, but, moved at the memory of how hard the Avengers tried to come up with a cure for him, Wonder Man switches sides again and turns on the villains.
+In a magnificent battle, the combined might of the Baron, Enchantress, Executioner and Wonder Man very nearly kills the Avengers, but, moved at the memory of how hard the Avengers tried to come up with a cure for him, Wonder Man feels remorse and can’t bring himself to keep attacking the heroes.

 Zemo triggers the disease/ poison inside Wonder Man, using his painful death to distract the Avengers while he and his fellow villains escape.